1jour1vin

 Robert Parker - Wine Advocate

-Composed of 44% wine from the 2021 vintage and 56% reserve wines kept in perpetual reserve, Philipponnat's NV Réserve Perpétuelle Brut, formerly known as Brut Royale Réserve, opens with an inviting bouquet of ripe peach, red berries, pear, and pastry.
-On the palate, it is medium-bodied to full-bodied, ample and textured, offering a generous and enveloping style, energized by a racy acidity.
-While the base vintage is mainly vinified in stainless steel tanks, the reserve wines are aged in oak barrels and the wine undergoes partial malolactic fermentation.
+Composed of 44% wine from the 2021 vintage and 56% reserve wines held in the perpetual reserve, Philipponnat’s NV Réserve Perpétuelle Brut—formerly known as Brut Royale Réserve—opens with an inviting bouquet of ripe peach, red berries, pear, and pastry.
+On the palate, it is medium-bodied to full-bodied, ample, and textured, offering a generous and enveloping style, energized by a racy acidity.
+While the base vintage is primarily vinified in stainless steel tanks, the reserve wines are aged in oak barrels and undergo partial malolactic fermentation.
 This cuvée was disgorged in December 2024 with a dosage of eight grams per liter.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France